balancer/scaffold-balancer-v3/README.md

 ### 💡 3.2.2 Key Gotchas

-- Specific to this repo, the script `DeployFactoryAndPool.s.sol` inherits `ScaffoldETHDeploy.s.sol`, `DeployPool.s.sol`, `HelperConfig`, and `HelperFunctions`.
+- Specific to this repo, the script `DeployFactoryAndPool.s.sol` inherits [`ScaffoldETHDeploy.s.sol`](https://github.com/Dev-Rel-as-a-Service/scaffold-balancer-v3/blob/1bb9e662e1f94bba7f30b7ad2a50bcee17ad9232/packages/foundry/script/ScaffoldETHDeploy.s.sol), /1bb9e662e1f94bba7f30b7ad2a50bcee17ad9232/packages/foundry/script/DeployPool.s.sol, [`HelperConfig`](https://github.com/Dev-Rel-as-a-Service/scaffold-balancer-v3/blob/1bb9e662e1f94bba7f30b7ad2a50bcee17ad9232/packages/foundry/utils/HelperConfig.sol), and [`HelperFunctions`](https://github.com/Dev-Rel-as-a-Service/scaffold-balancer-v3/blob/1bb9e662e1f94bba7f30b7ad2a50bcee17ad9232/packages/foundry/utils/HelperFunctions.sol).
 - If using this and the associated deployment scripts to help troubleshoot your own custom pool type, then it is advised to use the `HelperConfig.sol` located at: `packages/foundry/utils/HelperConfig.sol`, to outline the appropriate details of your custom pool to use the already written example scripts within this repo.
 - Balancer integration with `initialize()` has a couple of arrays that must match in terms of token ERC20 we are using, and the amounts of said token.

-> It is key to understand that the script is calling `Router.initialize()` ultimately, and so understanding this function call and its params is crucial.
+> It is key to understand that the script is calling [`Router.initialize()`](https://github.com/balancer/balancer-v3-monorepo/blob/c009aa9217070e88ed3a39bda97d83c14342f39b/pkg/interfaces/contracts/vault/IRouter.sol#L39C5-L56C55) ultimately, and so understanding this function call and its params is crucial.
 See the BalancerV3 monorepo for more info.
 We touch on some of these params below, but the nat spec is also a great resource.

 - Some variables have comments on them to assist, such as the custom pool factory
 - This script uses MockToken contracts to instantly mint 1000 of each test token to deployer wallet.
-- The TokenConfig struct is defined within `VaultTypes.sol` in the v3 monorepo.
+- The TokenConfig struct is defined within [`VaultTypes.sol`](https://github.com/balancer/balancer-v3-monorepo/blob/c009aa9217070e88ed3a39bda97d83c14342f39b/pkg/interfaces/contracts/vault/VaultTypes.sol#L128) in the v3 monorepo.
 It has a few gotchas:
   - `TokenConfig.tokenType` is an enum: `STANDARD` OR `WITH_RATE`
   - `TokenConfig.token` is the token address
   - `TokenConfig.rateProvider` is the rate provider for the respective token.
 Rate Providers are not needed for `STANDARD` tokenTypes.
 These also are not yield bearing.